Donnie/MarsRoverKata/README.md

 ### Rotating Left and Right
 When the rover rotates on its axis the direction the rover faces changes.

+### Avoiding and detecting Obstacles
+When the rover is just about to hit an obstacle, it immediately stops and reports it's heading and reason.

 ## Testing
 To run the tests do `make test`